Adwelean/RouterJS/README.md

-# router-js
+# RouterJS
-A simple router in pure javascript for javascript with protypage
+A simple javascript router written in pure javascript and prototypes